wensmanhester/notes/README.md

 # 2024-01-26
 - "Today's programming wisdom is to embrace the SOLID principles: Single Responsibility, Open-Closed, Liskov Substitution, Interface Segregation, and Dependency Inversion.
 These guidelines ensure code maintainability, reusability, and scalability.
 They encourage writing clear, decoupled modules that are easy to understand, test, and evolve over time.
 Always remember that clarity and simplicity are key virtues in crafting robust software systems."

+# 2024-01-27
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, there will always be multiple things that need to get done.
+By identifying which tasks are most important and which can wait, you can make sure that you focus on the right things at the Right time.
+Use a task management tool, such as Trello or Asana, to keep track of your work and make adjustments as needed.
+ -
+Next, planning ahead is crucial.
+Before starting a new project or undertaking a large task, take some time to think through the steps involved and create a plan.
+Will you need any new tools or libraries?
+How will you structure your code?
+By taking the time up front to plan,you can avoid getting stuck or wasting time later on.
+Planning also helps you stay focused and makes it easier to track your progress.